GatorCogitate/cogitate_tool/README.md

 ## Running GatorCogitate

+GatorCogitate uses `argparse` which allows a user to make arguments during program execution.
+The required arguments for the tool are as follows:
+- `-t, --token`: Input a Github user token to allow `Pygithub` access to information such as the Issue Tracker.
+- `-r, --repo`: Input the Repository path that the User will be assessing.
+- `-s, --state`: Input the state of Issues that `PyGitHub` will be retrieving.

 Run the command `pipenv python run src/cogitate.py` in the root directory.
 When prompted, press `Enter` to leave the repository path as default.